UModeler/UModeler.github.io/_sources/menu.rst.txt

 ---------------------------------------------------------------------------------------------------------------------------------

-Diagnose All UModeler objects
+Diagnose All UModeler Objects
 ========================================
-Diagnose All UModelers object in the current scene to find corrupt or invalid UModeler meshes.
+Diagnose All UModeler Objects in the current scene to find corrupt or invalid UModeler meshes.

 Repair All Corrupt UModeler Objects
 ========================================